TheIttyBittyGalaxy/gambit/documentation/overview.md

 In the case of playing cards, if you only provide a single value to the signature, it is totally unambiguous as if to the `suit` or the `face` has been provided, because those two fields have no overlap in their domain of values.
 If they did, the syntax would be invalid.

-## 1.3 Construct fields
+## 1.3 Entity fields

-There are three kinds of field a construct can have, each with different behaviours.
+There are three kinds of field a entity can have, each with different behaviours.

 ### 1.3.1 Static fields